Canadian exhibition at the Louisiana Purchase Exposition: Fine art

 In the handbook of the exhibition, three artists were singled out for illustration: Harris (Countess of Minto), Homer Watson (The Flood Gate) and F. M. McGillivray Knowles (Landing the Catch).
 Knowles's painting was said to form a delightful colour harmony and Watson was described as a dramatic, colourful, vigorous painter.
 Taken as a whole, the exhibit reflected credit on such a young country, one critic wrote.

 A number of artists received awards from the exposition.
 The Commemorative Diploma and Gold Medal of Honour for Distinguished Service in Art was given to Harris; silver medals were given William Brymner, Florence Carlyle, Edmond Dyonnet, and Curtis Williamson, and bronze medals to F. S. Challener, Maurice Cullen, Clarence Gagnon, John Hammond, William Hope, F.M.
 McGillivray Knowles, Laura Muntz, G.A.
 Reid, Sydney Strickland Tully, and Homer Watson.

 In Harris's report on the exhibition to the Royal Canadian Academy, he said the facts spoke for themselves: at Chicago in 1893, five medals were given Canadian artists; at St. Louis, 15 were awarded.
 Harris's correspondence with Halsey C. Ives, Chief of the Art Exhibition, can be found in the St. Louis Art Museum Archives, St. Louis World's Fair Correspondence.
 His letters home about the Fair are in the Robert Harris collection in the Confederation Centre Art Gallery, Charlottetown.

-In 2020, the Art Gallery of Ontario exhibited Mary E. Wrinch`s miniature portraits in a show titled "Mary Wrinch: Painted from Life".
+The artists in the show are still of relevance today.
+In 2020, the Art Gallery of Ontario exhibited Mary E. Wrinch's miniature portraits in a show titled "Mary Wrinch: Painted from Life".
+In 2023 Sophie Pemberton whose painting A Livre Ouvert (1900), a large painting of two young women sitting together in conversation over a book, was in the show (No. 63), had a major exhibition at the Art Gallery of Greater Victoria.
+The show, titled Unexpected: The Life and Work of Sophie Pemberton, Canadian Artist, included this painting among the 70 art works on view.